DistrictDataLabs/yellowbrick/docs/api/model_selection/cross_validation.rst

 Classification
 --------------

 In the following example we show how to visualize cross-validated scores for a classification model.
-After loading a ``DataFrame``, we create a ``StratifiedKFold`` cross-validation strategy to ensure all of our classes in each split are represented with the same proportion.
+After loading our occupancy data as a ``DataFrame``, we created a ``StratifiedKFold`` cross-validation strategy to ensure all of our classes in each split are represented with the same proportion.
 We then fit the ``CVScores`` visualizer using the ``f1_weighted`` scoring metric as opposed to the default metric, accuracy, to get a better sense of the relationship of precision and recall in our classifier across all of our folds.

 .. plot::
     :context: close-figs